slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ### On getting advantage

 <!--
-> *"The most effective way to destroy people is to deny and obliterate their own understanding of their history."  -- George Orwell [1903]*
-+ x@paulskallas -- Asymmetries reward those who see them first.
-They’re invisible rules that control your life.
-Most people never see them.
-But once you learn to spot these hidden imbalances, in your salary, your relationships, your career, you gain an unfair advantage.

 - Changing the subject.
 Hallmark of the loser
 - applying force vs removing obstacles. when you apply force you can identify obstacles. -- x@codie_sanchez*
 - failing causes: group decisions / decide based on how sucessful others are deciding / asymetry of risk-reward / overdiversificaton / inertia